raiet13/js-rails-updated/notes.md

 - Character Show Page
 -> Delete button on "next" not removing original form for some reason, not sure why -- check in/ask reviewer about it (moving on as it isn't directly part of the spec requirements and is taking a while to deal with)
 -> Next/Previous able to handle randomly removed characters (will need to reconfigure the functions to remove the previous/next and handle all logic in the button click)

+- Character Index Page
+    -> Button only works one time...
+Not sure why that is... -- moving on for now

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -